oracle-samples/adbs-dataaccess/preauthurl/plugins/google/sheet/README.md

 The following sample code is for enabling Google Sheets Pre-Authenticated URL Add-on.
 This folder maintains the sample source code for the add-on, with instructions on how to do a deployment and installation as well.

-The add-on provides functionality for integration of Pre-Authenticated URL with Google Sheets, enabling auto refresh and loading/reloading of data as well as coloring of columns.
+The sample add-on provides functionality for integration of Pre-Authenticated URL with Google Sheets, enabling auto refresh and loading/reloading of data as well as coloring of columns.

 # Prerequisite